MarceloMarochi/MarceloMarochi/README.md

 ## Sobre mí / About me

-🌱 Actualmente estoy aprendiendo NodeJs.
-\n👯 Estoy buscando colaborar en proyectos como desarrollador Full Stack o Frontend.
+👯 Estoy buscando colaborar en proyectos como desarrollador Full Stack o Frontend.

-\n
-\n🌱 I'm currently learning Node.js.
-\n👯 I'm looking to collaborate on projects as a Full Stack or Frontend Developer.
+👯 I'm looking to collaborate on projects as a Full Stack or Frontend Developer.

 ## Tecnologías / Technologies
 <p>